Bicycle SA has a number of policies that reflect the culture and priorities of our organisation

 – All hazards and risks to health and safety are identified, assessed and where they cannot be eliminated are effectively controlled;

 – Measures to control hazards and risks to health and safety are regularly monitored and evaluated;

 – Employees participate and contribute to the decision making process on occupational health and safety matters affecting their health and safety at work;

 – Managers and employees receive information, instruction, training and supervision they require to safely perform their responsibilities;

 – Non English speaking employees receive information, instruction and training in a language they understand

-Bicycle SA will achieve its occupational health, safety and welfare objectives by developing and implementing appropriate policies and procedures which document standards and guide managers and employees in performing their responsibilities in:
+Bicycle SA will achieve its work health and safety objectives by developing and implementing appropriate policies and procedures which document standards and guide managers and employees in performing their responsibilities in:

 – identifying hazards and risks to health and safety associated with tasks and activities performed by Bicycle SA;